 TIES is currently focused on building networks and advocates for ecotourism and providing resources to support education and training, through our online education programs, conferences, research and workshops.

 In a world where our connection to nature is more critical now than ever before, ecotourism can be the connection and impetus for conserving nature.
-It can help getting people outdoors, and benefit communities for increased quality of life and well-being.
+It can help to get people outdoors, and benefit communities for increased quality of life and well-being.

 There is no doubt that the organization will continue to promote ecotourism as a tool for conservation and a mechanism to effect positive change.
 I do think the ways in which people will learn and utilize the resources offered by TIES will change.